 There are thousands of highly effective charities in the UK and no-one will be aware of all of them.
-Each donor has their own preferences, based on what tugs at their heart strings, so we’ve tried to make the Giving is Great search engine adaptable for everyone.
+Each of us has own preferences, based on what tugs at our heart strings, so we’ve tried to make the Giving is Great search engine adaptable for everyone.
 But when it comes to selecting charities that we wish to support financially through the EQ Foundation, we try to follow a series of guidelines that reflect our preferences.

 First, we like to see support from highly respected grant makers.
-That is indication that the charity has satisfied their due diligence procedures and been identified as a leader in their field.
-This can mean missing some of the smallest and youngest causes.
-We try to compensate by backing organisations that specifically target small charities, such as The Funding Network and The Bulldog Trust (through its The Fore programme).
+That is an indication that the charity has satisfied their due diligence procedures and been identified as a leader in their field.
+Since most grant makers exclude very small charities, this can mean missing some of the smallest and youngest causes.
+We try to compensate by tracking organisations that specifically target small charities, such as The Funding Network and The Bulldog Trust (through its The Fore programme).

 Our preferred size range is for annual spending to be in the range of £500,000-£4 million; not too big and not too small.
 However, we do stretch that sometimes when we are short of suitable candidates in one of our target sectors.